Division I. General Provisions

 18.04.020 Intent and purpose.

-It is the intent and purpose of the town council of Mayfield Town, Utah, to avail itself of the powers granted under Chapter 10-9a; 57-5-1 et seq., 57-8-35; and 10-2-401 et seq., Utah Code Annotated 1953, as amended, in a manner that will promote the health, safety, morals, convenience, order, prosperity, and general welfare of the present and future inhabitants of the town, and to this end:
+It is the intent and purpose of the town council of Mayfield Town, Utah, to comply with Utah Code, to avail itself of the powers granted under Chapter 10-9a; 57-5-1 et seq., 57-8-35; and 10-2-401 et seq., Utah Code Annotated 1953, as amended, to establish an efficient method for reviewing subdivision applications, and to do so in a manner that will promote the health, safety, morals, convenience, order, prosperity, and general welfare of the present and future inhabitants of the town, and to this end:

 A. To encourage and facilitate orderly growth and development within the town.